ackben0226/ackben0226.github.io/_posts/2025-07-22-Image-Search-Engine-with-Deep-Learning.md

 ├── app.py                      # Web application interface (Flask/Streamlit)
 └── README.md                   # Project documentation (setup, usage, technical details)
 ```

+## Actions
+Here we implement the pre-trained VGG16 network.
+Instead of the final MaxPooling layer, we we add in a Global Average Pooling Layer at the end of the VGG16 architecture meaning the output of the network will be a single vector of numeric information rather than many arrays.
+We use “feature vector” to compare image similarity.

+We pre-process our 300 base-set images, and then pass them through the VGG16 network to extract their feature vectors.
+We store these in an object for use when a search image is fed in.

+We pass in a search image, apply the same preprocessing steps and again extract the feature vector.

+We use Cosine Similarity to compare the search feature vector with all base-set feature vectors, returned the N smallest values.
+These represent our “most similar” images - the ones that would be returned to the customer.

 ## Setting Up VGG16
 Keras makes the use of VGG16 very easy.
 We download the bottom of the VGG16 network (everything up to the Dense Layers) and then add a parameter to ensure that the final layer is not a Max Pooling Layer but instead a Global Max Pooling Layer